rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

    ->
    </pre>

-   To exit, press control+C and press Enter.
+   To exit, press control+C then Enter.

    Enter more lines: